 The SurveyBot3000 model was then tested using 87,153 item pairs obtained from Bainbridge et al. (2022), the holdout dataset we withheld from the training process to avoid over-fitting.
-Adjusted for sampling error in the empirical data (see Supplementary Note 1), the model's synthetic correlations predicted the empirical inter-item correlations with an accuracy of r = .71 (95% CI [.70;.72], manifest correlation r = .67 [.67; .68], Figure 2).
+Adjusted for sampling error in the empirical data (see Supplementary Note 1), the model's synthetic correlations predicted the empirical inter-item correlations with an accuracy of r = .71 (95% CI [.70;.72], manifest correlation r = .67, Figure 2).
 This consistency with the test-set performance shows the model's ability to generalise beyond the idiosyncratic properties of the data seen in training.
 Figure 2 shows the prediction of item correlations through semantic similarity, as estimated by the SBERT and SurveyBot3000 models.
 The SBERT model had substantially lower accuracy in predicting inter-item correlations in our holdout (manifest r = .19 [.18;.19]).

 We further investigated the model's ability to predict scale reliabilities, which can be calculated from inter-item correlation matrices.
 Given that scales are typically designed to exhibit high internal consistency, we observed limited variability in the internal consistency measures across the 107 scales and subscales in the holdout dataset.
 Empirical Cronbach's alpha values had a mean of .75 (SD = .10) and ranged from .35 to .93.
 When new scales are designed, reliability varies more widely.
 We therefore circumvented the problem of restricted variance by randomly sampling items to create 200 additional, varied scales.
-We found that synthetic reliability estimates were highly accurate at r(307) = .89, 95% CI [.84, .94] (manifest r = .89 [.86;.91].
-Again, the SBERT model had substantially lower accuracy (manifest r = .63 [.50;.73]), as expected owing to the restricted range in the real scales (SD = .10 compared to SD = .23 in the combined set).
+We omitted random scales whose empirical Cronbach's alpha estimate was negative.
+We found that synthetic reliability estimates were highly accurate at r(253) = .86, 95% CI [.74, .94] (manifest r = .82 [.78;.85].
+Again, the SBERT model had substantially lower accuracy (manifest r = .07 [-0.04;.18]).
+Accuracy was lower when we excluded the randomly formed scales (manifest r = .63 [.50;.73]), as expected owing to the restricted range in the real scales (SD = .10 compared to SD = .23 in the combined set).

 We subsequently investigated the model's validity for scale-level predictions using the holdout dataset.
 We averaged the vector representations of all items in each scale and then computed the cosine similarity of these averaged vectors.
 The convergence between empirical and synthetic scale correlations was remarkably high, exhibiting an accuracy of r(6,245) = .89 [.88, .90] (manifest correlation r = .87 [.86;.87]).
-In other words, our fine-tuned LLM explained 80% of the latent variance in scale intercorrelations, based on nothing but semantic information contained in the items (i.e., adopting the notion of distributional semantics which considers all contextual patterns as inherently semantic).
+In other words, our fine-tuned LLM explained 80% of the latent variance in scale intercorrelations, based on nothing but semantic information contained in the items.
 Again, the SBERT model had substantially lower accuracy (manifest r = .33 [.30;.35]).